-Investigated an allegation that a field employee improperly accessed a database and released "Sensitive Personally Identifiable Information" to a person outside the Agency.
-We substantiated the allegation.
-Management is considering disciplinary action.
+We previously reported an investigation involving an allegation that a field employee improperly accessed a database and released "Sensitive Personally Identifiable Information" to a person outside the Agency.
+We substantiated the allegation and issued a report.
+During this reporting period, management removed the employee.
+The matter was then referred to an arbitrator who reinstated the employee in a different position and at a lower grade.
 OIG-I-515